jekyllgrim/UniversalFlexibleHUD/README.md

   * A minimap of the level (supports adjustable zoom and size, can be square or circular)

+  * Can also display monster markers (which can be enabled combined with the minimap or separately from it)

-  * Customizable minimap colors
+  * Customizable minimap colors, size and shape (square or circular)

-  * Parses LOCKDEFS to obtain correct colors for locked lines

-  * Optional monster radar

   * Optional Map Data block that can show kills, secrets, items and level time (all toggleablle)

+  * Also supports map markers, such as the ones used by [Hellscape Navigator](https://github.com/mmaulwurff/hellscape-navigator/tree/master)

 * **Powerup timers**

-  * Shows icons and remaining time for current powerups
+  * Shows icons and remaining time for current powerups (in a horizontal or vertical arrangement)

   * Obtains icons even for those powerups that don't have them (provided the powerup in question is associated with a PowerupGiver class)